-Learning for Life is a well-recognised programme which helps young people to develop all aspects of themselves.
-It provides a combined approach to the development of personal learning and thinking skills; the PSHE curriculum; social, moral, spiritual and cultural development; and preparation for life beyond school.
+This programme is designed to help our young people to develop all aspects of themselves.
+It provides a combined approach to the development of personal learning and thinking skills; the PSHE curriculum; Religious Education, Relationships and Sex Education; social, moral, spiritual and cultural development; and preparation for life beyond school.

 The Learning for Life curriculum is a cornerstone of learning at Arrow Vale and is covered in the following areas: